 Class 1 (Explosives) Materials.
 Turn your engine off before loading or unloading any explosives.
 Then check the cargo space.
-You must:
+You must: Disable cargo heaters.
+Disconnect heater power sources and drain heater fuel tanks.
+Make sure there are no sharp points that might damage cargo.
+Look for bolts, screws, nails, broken side panels, and broken floorboards.

-- Disable cargo heaters.
-Disconnect heater power sources and drain heater fuel tanks. - Make sure there are no sharp points that might damage cargo.
-Look for bolts, screws, nails, broken side panels, and broken floorboards. - Use a floor lining with Division 1.1, 1.2, or 1.3.
+Use a floor lining with Division 1.1, 1.2, or 1.3 (Class A or B Explosives).
 The floors must be tight and the liner must be either non-metallic material or non-ferrous metal.